 Avoid conflict at home and online

 Being around family and friends 24/7 can cause conflict and could present some challenges, including arguments.
 Even those we love dearly can get on our nerves when we’re around them long enough.

 It’s important to have some personal space.
 A good way to do this is to set aside some quiet time every day, where you’re doing individual activities.
 This could be reading books in quiet for an hour a day, listening to music in different rooms, or taking the dog for a walk.

 There’s also the issue of conflict online.
 Social media is rife with trouble makers, looking to upset and anger.
 If this is the case on your social feed, don’t rise to it, just hit that block button.
 Easy peasy!

 Exercise regularly and consistently

 I’ve saved the best for last.
 Movement is medicine and it is probably the most important step to take.
-Exercising consistently helps boost your immunity, improves your mood and will keep you from gaining weight while isolated.
+Exercising consistently helps boost your immunity, improves your mood, and will keep you from gaining weight while isolated.

-There’s many types of exercise that can be done without expensive equipment or going to a gym.
+There are many types of exercise that can be done without expensive equipment or going to a gym.
 So gyms being closed is no excuse.

 You can do yoga in the comfort of your own living room.
-You can go for daily walks, alone or with your dog (I love my dog) or do a bit of gardening.
+You can go for daily walks, alone or with your dog (I love my dog), or do a bit of gardening.

 I would schedule an outdoor activity at least a couple of times a week to combine your movement while getting a boost from the sun.